hananiahhsu/Libhpdf/README.md

 # Libhpdf
-This the 32 and 64 bit lib for your downloading.
+This is the 32 and 64 bit lib for your downloading.